-Resistant to stains and scratches, your granite tile flooring will continue to look fantastic for a long time.
-However, it would help if you kept in mind that granite tiles need to be sealed, requiring resealing once or twice a year to look as good as new.
+Resistant to stains and scratches, your granite tile flooring will look fantastic for a long time.
+However, it would help if you remembered that granite tiles must be sealed, requiring resealing once or twice a year to look as good as new.
 With this much maintenance, you can be assured of a natural stone look that will appear magnificent with a mini-garden.

 Kiln Fired Porcelain Tiles for Extreme Weather Conditions

 Porcelain tiles have been synonymous with strength and resilience, with their dense material ensuring no damage, irrespective of traffic.
 And while porcelain tiles have traditionally been limited to just the indoor, you can deploy them in the outdoor areas of your residential and commercial spaces too!
 You will also find specific outdoor porcelain tiles that go well with patios or deck areas.
 This tile, made using clay, is pretty durable.
 This ensures their admired design remains the same even in mud, dirt, or extreme weather conditions.

 Manufactured by baking the tiles in a hot kiln, these tiles are bound to resist cracking even under severe weather conditions like super hot summers and icy cold winters.
 They are also simple to clean, which is excellent considering the potential for spills or dust in patios.
 As they are non-porous, you can sweep them or mop them in case of such occurrences.